This post may contain affiliate links. Please read the disclosure policy to learn more.

 This bark is fast and simple to make (no tempering required!) and works nicely for sharing.
 Package it in St. Patrick’s Day-themed treat bags or shamrock-print cello bags and tie with a green ribbon for a fun classroom gift.

-Opt for a good-quality milk chocolate as your base, rather than baking chocolate chips or wafers.
-I used Callebaut milk chocolate for this recipe, but Valrhona or Cacao Barry would also be good choices.
+Opt for a good-quality milk chocolate as your base, rather than chocolate chips.
+(While they will work in a pinch, chocolate chips contain stabilizers and other ingredients that make them better suited for baking than chocolatemaking.)
+I used Callebaut milk chocolate for this recipe, but Valrhona, Guittard, Ghirardelli, or Cacao Barry are also good choices.

 There are several methods for achieving the green chocolate portion of this recipe.

-Option #1: Use white chocolate and tint it with green food coloring.
+- Option #1: Use white chocolate and tint it with green food coloring.
 If going this route, be sure to choose an oil-based coloring (not gel or water-based) to color your white chocolate.
-(This is my preferred method, as a good-quality white chocolate, such as Callebaut or Valrhona, will offer a superior finished product in terms of flavor.)
+(This is my preferred method, since a good-quality white chocolate, such as Callebaut or Valrhona, offers superior flavor.)

-Option #2: As an alternate option, you can choose to use green candy melts (also known as candy wafers, or confectioner’s coating) to make the green portion.
-The flavor isn’t as optimal as using a white chocolate couverture, but green candy melts are definitely cheaper and easier to obtain (they’re available in most craft stores) than the oil-based green food coloring necessary to tint white chocolate.
+- Option #2: As an alternate option, you can use green candy melts (also known as candy wafers, or confectioner’s coating) to make the green portion.
+The flavor isn’t optimal, but green candy melts are cheaper and easier to obtain (they’re available in most craft stores) than the oil-based green food coloring necessary to tint white chocolate.

 Did you know that you can buy bags of “Lucky Charms” cereal marshmallows, without that pesky cereal?
 (Because, let’s face it, the marshmallows are the best part!)
-I found a few different versions on Amazon.
-They are perfect for this recipe, and are far less wasteful, too, unless you actually like eating the cereal by itself!
+There are several different versions available on Amazon.
+These cereal marshmallows work perfectly for making chocolate bark, and are also less wasteful, unless you like eating the cereal by itself.

-Because I’m a bit of a perfectionist and wanted to stick to my green color scheme, I chose to separate the green marshmallows from the rest of the lot.
-However, you can just as easily use all of the marshmallows rather than just the green ones.
+Because I’m a bit of a perfectionist and wanted to stick to my green color scheme, I chose to separate the green marshmallows from the other colors.
+However, feel free to use all of the marshmallows rather than just the green ones.
 It’s really up to you.

 Other Saint Patrick’s Day recipes you might enjoy: